Planning a Mui Ne kitesurfing trip? Here’s everything you need to know.

-There are TONS of kitesurfing schools in Mui Ne to choose from, but based on our own personal experiences, the following are the ones that we confidently recommend to you guys, as we know the owners and instructors personally:
+There are TONS of kitesurfing schools in Mui Ne to choose from, but based on our own personal experiences, there is only one that we confidently recommend to you guys, as we know the owners and instructors personally:

 Having recently celebrated their 10 year anniversary, C2Sky is one of the longest standing kite schools on the beach.
 Not only do they enjoy the biggest beachfront of any of the schools in town, but they’re also the only IKO certified school in Mui Ne- so you can be sure their instructors teach to the highest standards.